denistsoi/franklinchen.github.io/content/post/2012-09-14-passion-of-bachs-air-on-the-g-string-three-different-interpretations.markdown

 I hope this little exercise is helpful in clarifying some of the differences in the approach to performing and enjoying Baroque era music.
 The question of how to best deal with music from the 1700s is one that everyone who plays or listens to it has to grapple with, whether implicitly or explicitly.
 I think Haynes' basic framework of three different styles is a useful one.

 Myself, in the past year or two during which I have suddenly fallen in love with Baroque music, after a lifetime of not really liking it at all, I have been persuaded by the Period approach, both as a listener and now also as a performer.

+### (Update of 2015-06-10)

+Many readers have commented on this post, and therefore I have written an [important sequel](/blog/2015/06/10/revisiting-bachs-air-on-g-string-from-a-singing-and-dancing-viewpoint/) to this post, 3 years later!